xoofx/git-rocket-filter/readme.md

 There are still some areas where `git-rocket-filter` may be inefficient or could be further optimized.
 For example, `git-rocket-filter` visit the full tree of each commit in order to save the list of entries to keep (entries that can be later selectively removed by a --delete pattern).
 This visit could be optimized when we know that there won't be any selective patterns, and instead of going deep into the tree, just keep top level trees...

-But at least, performance of `git-rocket-filter` should be on average much better than `git-filter-branch`, moreover when a whitelist pattern (--keep) is required.
+But at least, performance of `git-rocket-filter` should be on average much better than `git-filter-branch`, moreover when a keeplist pattern (--keep) is required.

 ## License
 This software is released under the [BSD-Clause 2 license](http://opensource.org/licenses/BSD-2-Clause).